 The old adage remains true: The only thing constant is change.
 That’s why it’s crucial for nonprofit professionals to stay aware of the always-shifting landscape.
 If we get complacent or inflexible, we risk becoming irrelevant and ineffective.

 That said, here are five trends that are shaping a new reality for nonprofits everywhere.
-I’ll go over them briefly here, but will have much more to talk about at Cause Camp in April.
+I’ll go over them briefly here, but Nonprofit Hub is sure to have much more to talk about at Cause Camp in March.

 Did you know that the largest generation working in the nonprofit sector right now is Generation Y?
 For Gen Y, or the Millennials, volunteering is simply a way of life; they’ve been doing it for years.
 Many of them went to schools where community service was required.
 This generation wants to make a difference, and for them, working collaboratively is second nature.